 Tours take place on Sundays and Thursdays and are offered in English, Hebrew, Arabic, Amharic, French, Russian, Spanish and German.

 Dubbed “Israel’s finest public building” by The New York Times, the Supreme Court of Israel is a highlight of modern Israeli architecture.
 Donated to Israel by philanthropist Dorothy de Rothschild and opened in 1992, the building is a blend of styles and offers architecture references to the Herodian, Hellenistic, Crusader, Greek Orthodox, and even British Mandate periods.

 Free guided tours in English (Sunday through Thursday) at noon.

-6. Wohl Rose Park
+6. Wohl Rose Park and Teddy Park

 One of the sweetest-smelling gardens in the country, the Wohl Rose Park sits in the middle of the government complex in Givat Ram, at the foot of the Supreme Court and directly opposite the Knesset.

 Built in 1981, this 19-acre public garden boasts 15,000 rose bushes representing more than 400 varieties.
 It was named one of the 11 most beautiful rose gardens in the world.

 Wohl also comprises expansive lawns, hills, quarries, an ornamental fishpond, waterfall, sculptures and a sixth-century mosaic floor.

 Or try the Teddy Park across from the Jaffa Gate.
 This new park features a sound-light-water show (from 8 p.m.) and a fountain for kids to play in.
 There’s also a visitor’s center that tells the story of the development of modern-day Jerusalem.